Wmart24/SQL_Capstone_Project1/README.md

 | Tableau |   981        |
 | SAS     |   860        |

-*Table of the demand for the top 5 skills for entry/junior level data science jobs and internships*
+*Table of the demand for the top 5 skills for entry/junior level Data Science jobs and internships*

 ### 4. Skills Based on Salary
 Exploring the average salaries associated with different skills revealed which skills are the highest paying.